 Now a kokum (grandmother) to numerous grandchildren, she has a clearly developed vision of education- and identity-related priorities for the Atikamekw.
 She recognizes that children exposed to both their mother tongue and French may have more difficulty mastering the language of their parents and community.
 Teaching of the Atikamekw language therefore needs to be continued during high school.

-Annie, who also serves as a translator for people appearing in court, insists on maintaining pedagogical activities centred on traditional life, both in school and in the forest.
+Annie, who also serves as a translator for people appearing in court, insists on maintaining pedagogical activities centred on traditional life, both in school and in the forest environment.
 Children should be taught about the life of animals, hunting, traditional meals and so forth.
 She has always placed great importance on being closely involved in the social life of the Atikamekw.
 She has served as president of women’s committees at both the community and national levels.
 She has played various roles on the Council of the Atikamekw Nation’s cultural committees, especially with regard to establishing guidelines and policies.
-She has also been a member the Obedjiwan Band Council on multiple occasions.
+She has also been a member the Opitciwan Band Council on multiple occasions.

 For this woman of great wisdom, the development of Atikamekw society needs to prioritize education and leadership that focuses on integrity, the ability to build bridges and a desire to serve the members of the community.
-Annie, who is also involved in Obedjiwan’s Christian community, believes in the universal values of mutual aid, justice, open-mindedness, equality and fairness.
+Annie, who is also involved in Opitciwan’s Christian community, believes in the universal values of mutual aid, justice, open-mindedness, equality and fairness.

 She offers the following advice to young people: cultivate your communication and leadership skills; encourage respect for other cultures; and act in a spirit of solidarity, sharing and welcome, always maintaining a positive attitude toward your mantew (visitor).